 where $C_1=C_1(q)$ and $R_1=R_1(q)$ are computed in the proof of Thm.~\ref{thm:lower} in terms of the singular values of $A$.
 Indeed they depend on the point $q$ at which we consider the nilpotentization.
-Darboux's (adapted) coordinates $(x,z)$ and exponential coordinates $(\theta,\rho)$ are related by a quadratic transformation (Lemma~\ref{l:linearchange}) and we obtain the result. \end{proof}
+Darboux's (adapted) coordinates $(x,z)$ and exponential coordinates $(\theta,\rho)$ are related by the transformation of Lemma~\ref{l:linearchange} and we obtain the result. \end{proof}

 \begin{theorem} Let $M$ be a contact sub-Riemannian manifold and $q\in M$.
 Then there exists a sequence $\{q_m\}_{m\in \N}$ in $M$ such that: